Friday, March 12, 2010

 A: It might have been just about passable in its original form.

-V: To begin with this sounds like it’s going to be massive, but then they start singing the first verse and it doesn’t just go downhill, but plummets head-first off a cliff.
-It’s rightly or wrongly far too easy to perceive as just a bunch of sad old poofs camping it up.
+it’s far too easy to perceive as just a bunch of sad old queens camping it up.
 The backing vocalists are great.

 38 France